psu-arts-arch-3/art-203/unit-2/lesson-3/assignment-narrative-mockup.md

 #### Step 4.
 Add images

 Add some images and icons!
 Illustrator is great for drawing simple icons and decorations.
 If you haven't used Illustrator before, check out Lynda's [Illustrator CC 2017 Essential Training](https://www.lynda.com/Illustrator-tutorials/Illustrator-CC-2017-Essential-Training/578066-2.html) — especially section five: "Drawing Basic Shapes."

-You can find many, many icons online too.
-Here are two great reousrces:

-[The Noun Project](https://thenounproject.com/) — Create an account to download SVG on PNG icons.
-Most icons are licensed under Creative Commons, so you should credit the author somewhere on your website.

-[Google Material Design ](https://material.io/icons/)— Icons from Google's overarching "Material Design" UI system.
-According to Google, these icons are "available under the Apache License Version 2.0.
-We'd love attribution in your app's "about" screen, but it's not required"

 #### Step 7.
 Export